quadrant-newmedia/jsform/README.md

 Note that while we merge the entire document, including the `head`, dynamically updating the `src` of a `script` or the `href` of a `link` will have no effect (but adding a new `script` or `link` will cause that resource to be downloaded/used).

+After merging is complete, we fire an `elementmergecomplete` event on the document.
+If you're using js-created widgets (ie. select2), you may need to re-initialize them when this event is fired.

 We also provide a few "merge directives" for controlling the merge process, which you specify via custom html attributes.
 See the source code for details.

 #### `elementmerge-nomerge`